ncm2/ncm2/README.md

 Formerly known as
 [nvim-completion-manager](https://github.com/roxma/nvim-completion-manager).

-Check the [ncm2-plugin topic](https://github.com/topics/ncm2-plugin) for a
+Check the [ncm2-plugin topic](https://github.com/topics/ncm2-plugin) or our
-list of plugins.
+[wiki](https://github.com/ncm2/ncm2/wiki) for a list of plugins.

 ## Requirements